Jordy-VL/jordy-vl.github.io/pages/blog.md

 people-centric, with mindfulness about how it will affect the future of work.
-What I am very happy about is that the book ends with this hopeful note, instead of lingering too much on the dangerous side of AI and IA, which too often gets picked up in the media.
+What I am very happy about is that the book ends with this hopeful note, instead of lingering too much on the dangerous side of AI and IA, which too often gets picked up in the ../assets/IAblog.
 It nicely wraps up the promise of IA that was started in Part 1 with a look towards the future.

 ### Bonus: IA use cases library